-Buffalo at the Maxwell Wildlife Refuge
+American Bison at the Maxwell Wildlife Refuge

-In 1859 a small herd of buffalo were driven into the area around the Maxwell homestead.
+It began in 1859, when a small herd of buffalo were driven into the area around the Maxwell homestead.
 The Maxwell family wanted to preserve a piece of prairie, with a roaming herd of buffalo, for future generations and in 1943, the Henry Maxwell estate donated 2,560 acres of land to the Kansas Forestry, Fish, and Game Commission for the creation of the Maxwell Wildlife Refuge dedicated to bison and other prairie species.

 Public access to the Maxwell Wildlife Refuge includes occasional tram tours, horse back rides in spring & fall (must have own horse) and the 50 year old observation tower where some of these photos were taken.
 Special events at Maxwell Wildlife Refuge include the Prairie Days festival on the first weekend in June, and the Mountain Man Rendezvous on the Prairie on the first Friday and Saturday of October.